Skip to main content

 ImmunoSensation2 is engaged in several projects and cooperations, supporting scientific education at an early age.

 We support the annual Jungend Forscht regional competition Bonn/Cologne, with a special award in Biomedicine and invite the winners to visit one of our labs for a day.
-In 2023, three students from regional schools visited the Institute for Experimental Oncology at the University Hospital Bonn and learned how cells are grown in culture and tissues can be analyzed using various staining techniques and microscopes..
+The most recent invitees from a regional school visited the Institute for Experimental Oncology at the University Hospital Bonn and learned how cells are grown in culture and tissues can be analyzed using various staining techniques and microscopes.

 We participate in local science rallyes where we teach students the basics of immunology and guide kids to playfully engage with scientific topics, using games and quizzes.
-In 2023, our focus was on diseases eradication, hygiene and vaccination.
+In 2025, our focus was on the composition of the tumor microenvironment and the function of the immunecells involved.

 We actively participate in the Europe-wide "open-schooling" project MULTIPLIERS.
 The goal of MULTIPLIERS is to help students understand the relevance of science to everyday life and to strengthen their ability to make fact-based decisions.